ianrrees/ianrrees.github.io/_posts/2019-05-15-anthology-of-effective-techniques-in-the-employment-of-computing-machines.markdown

 }
 ```

-Here's one of my favourites - a simple function that makes a directory then changes in to it:
+Here's one of my favourites - a simple function that makes a directory then changes in to it.
+The ./ is subtle - it's to cover the case when there is a directory in the `CDPATH` environment that has the same name as the directory that `mkcd` is making:
 ```
 function mkcd {
-    mkdir "$1" && cd "$1"
+    mkdir "$1" && cd ./"$1"
 }
 ```